 If, like most firms, you are providing staff with home access to your systems, it is imperative that you ensure your staff are aware of their obligation to protect data.
 If they have a PC they must make sure it is locked when they leave their workstation, particularly if there are others in the household.
 If they have paper files, again these must be protected and when they are not working on them they must put them into a cabinet, preferably a locked one.

 With the sudden implementation of home working, not all environments will be practical but your requirement to ensure data is protected does not change.
-Make your staff are aware of the need to protect data, ask them to act sensibly and do what they can to secure data.
+Make sure your staff are aware of the need to protect data, ask them to act sensibly and do what they can to secure data.

 Where appropriate, update your data protection and home working policies to make it clear to staff what is expected of them.